Gordon is a British Internet writer and content producer. He writes principally on the subjects of food and drink, sea fishing and travel.

 Windsor Castle is an official residence of the reigning British monarch and is both the biggest and the oldest permanently inhabited castle, anywhere in the world.
 Although Buckingham Palace may better represent the public face of the monarchy and is almost certainly more widely known, Windsor Castle predates Her Majesty's Central London residence by many centuries and has consequently a rich and fascinating history all its own.
 Windsor Castle is found in the town of Windsor, within easy reach of London, and represents the perfect choice for a day trip for visitors to the capital of the United Kingdom.

 A Brief Historical Guide to Windsor Castle

 The origins of Windsor Castle go back to the 11th Century AD, shortly after the Norman Conquest of England.
-William I (William the Conqueror) wanted a ring of fortifications and defences which would help protect London, each one about a day's march away.
+William I (William the Conqueror) wanted a ring of fortifications and defences that would help protect London, each one about a day's march away.
 Windsor Castle was built to help guard the Western approaches, along the banks of the River Thames.

 Windsor Castle has of course been added to and developed by a succession of monarchs over the intervening centuries.
 Probably the most significant addition was what is now St George's Chapel.
-In the chapel are buried a number former monarchs, including Henry VIII, Charles I and the father of Queen Elizabeth II, George VI.
+In the chapel are buried a number of former monarchs, including Henry VIII, Charles I, and the father of Queen Elizabeth II, George VI.

 In November 1992 a fire broke out in the State Apartments of Windsor Castle, caused by the heat from a spotlight igniting a curtain.
-Fortunately, the fire caused no loss of human life but damage to the castle was considerable and took many years to repair, at astronomical cost.
+Fortunately, the fire caused no loss of human life but damage to the castle was considerable and took many years to repair, at an astronomical cost.

 Windsor Castle is open to the public and tickets should be purchased from the ticket office on Castle Hill, across from the Henry VIII Gate, where visitors will enter.